mit-submit/submit-users-guide/source/tutorials/tutorial_0.rst

 Tutorial 0: Introduction to the terminal
 ----------------------------------------

-This tutorial will show you some common commands for a terminal.
+This tutorial will show you some common commands used within the terminal.
 Most commands have options, which you type as ``[command] [options] [file... | directory...]``.
 Multiple options can be combined together.

 1. change directory (``cd``).
 You use this command to go into a specific folder or move out of it.